How do you get all your IT staff to be on the same page quickly and effectively in terms of conforming and enhancing the ITIL 4 PRACTICES?

 - “The devil lies in the detail” is another principle we instill in IT professionals to help them to identify the most important detail quickly and effectively.
 We make sure they are dealing with the correct and most specific OBJECT and FAULT.

 By recognizing the correct FAULT, we ensure we identify the correct information sources to collaborate with, which supports the first principle above.
 Once we have the correct information sources to work with we use the appropriate template with very specifically worded questions.
 This ensures we get a quick factual snapshot of the problem to be solved or the solution to be found.
-This approach would provide the “how to” to collaborate with information sources most effectively and successfully.
+This approach would provide the “how-to” to collaborate with information sources most effectively and successfully.

 Now that you know how we do it we want to get back to the three practices of IM, PM, and CC.
 Let’s look at each one of them separately:

-- Restore Service – At this point we only want to determine “WHAT happened” for us to take the appropriate restoration action to restore service.
+- Restore Service – At this point, we only want to determine “WHAT happened” for us to take the appropriate restoration action to restore service.
 We do this by correctly and accurately identifying the factual snapshot surrounding OBJECT, FAULT and IMPACT as mentioned above.
-Imagine we are having a current incident whereby corporate staff do not receive any incoming emails.
+Imagine we are having a current incident whereby corporate staff does not receive any incoming emails.
 The object would be “incoming mail”, the Fault is “not received” and the unique IMPACT factor is that it only happens to incoming mail and not outgoing mail.
 Based on these facts the team determined that the “Mail Exchange” server must be at fault.
 They quickly found a way to circumvent this server and restored service.

 - Technical Cause – We have now restored the service, but we do not know “HOW it happened”.
-For this we need to use the rest of the template and complete an exercise on “factor analysis” using factual “IS” data and what it could have been, “BUT is NOT”.
+For this, we need to use the rest of the template and complete an exercise on “factor analysis” using factual “IS” data and what it could have been, “BUT is NOT”.
 This would bring us to the mutual understanding that in some way the “Mail Exchange” has reached full capacity without us receiving an alert or knowing that it was full.
 So, now we can fix this situation by increasing disc size and that would remove the technical cause.

 Imagine having one template with worked questions and key actions that would ensure a seamless handover between Incident Management to Problem Management to Change Control without having to reinvent the wheel.
 All an expert needs to do would be to build on what is already there and arrive at consensus actions quickly, accurately and effectively.